fkchang/Data-Engineer-Applicant-Exercise/README.md

-# Web Developer Applicant Exercise
+# Data Engineer Applicant Exercise

 To be considered for a developer position at [Hedgeye](http://www2.hedgeye.com), you must successfully complete these steps [**](#footnote)